Dementia Live® Experience

-The major claim is that the Dementia Live Experience gives you a window
+The major claim is that the Dementia Live Experience gives you a window "into their world".

 In short, it is a tool that gives you a virtual form of dementia, allowing you to experience what it is like to suffer from this debilitating disease.
 The experience is designed to help you improve communication by providing the participant with a stronger awareness of what dementia can actually be like in order to move them from sympathy to empathy.

 If “walking in another’s shoes” is the key to empathy, try literally walking with the tingling soles of a person with neuropathy, or writing a note with fumbling fingers, or trying to select what to wear when you can’t discern colors.